ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Conclusion

-Virtual threads are designed for developing high-throughput concurrent applications, when a programmer can create millions of units of concurrency with the well-known _Thread_ class.
+Virtual threads are designed for developing high-throughput concurrent applications when a programmer can create millions of units of concurrency with the well-known _Thread_ class.
 Virtual threads are intended to replace platform threads in those applications that spend most of their time blocked on I/O operations.

 To summarize, these design features make virtual threads effective in these situations: